Improving mining functionality using an algorithm based on soap bubbles

 The outcome

-Miners will now be able to optimise the value of ore they are able to extract from open-cut mines, by designing pits in nested clusters that provide connectivity and minimum bench width needed for equipment access, using software developed by University of Melbourne researchers through their start-up company, Thinking Mine Design.
+Miners will now be able to optimise the value of ore they are able to extract from open-cut mines using software developed by University of Melbourne researchers through their start-up company, Thinking Mine Design.

-The changes to the way open-cut mines are designed have the potential to support values of between 5 and 15 per cent greater than previous pit construction allowed, depending on the complexity of the design.
+The changes to the way open-cut mines are designed could support values of between 5 and 15 per cent greater than previous pit construction allowed, depending on the complexity of the design.

 The need

-Large-scale mining of primary resources presents a range of complex challenges, and companies have been investing heavily in finding ways to make mining more cost-effective, and efficient.
+Large-scale mining of primary resources presents a range of complex challenges.
+Companies have been investing heavily in finding ways to make mining more cost-effective and efficient.

 Traditionally, open-pit mines have been built through a series of nested pits, known as pushbacks, leading to the easily recognisable terraced pits found in mines throughout the world.